DESCRIPTION OF BUSINESS AND SIGNIFICANT ACCOUNTING POLICIES |

 Service Parts Inventories

 Service parts inventories are recorded at the lower of cost or net realizable value, with cost being determined on a FIFO basis.
-The Company carries service parts because it generally provides product warranty for one to three years and earns revenue by providing enhanced and extended warranty and repair services during and beyond this warranty period.
+The Company carries service parts because it generally provides product warranty for to three years and earns revenue by providing enhanced and extended warranty and repair services during and beyond this warranty period.
 Service parts inventories consist of both component parts, which are primarily used to repair defective units, and finished units, which are provided for customer use permanently or on a temporary basis while the defective unit is being repaired.
 The Company records adjustments to reduce the carrying value of service parts inventory to its net realizable value and disposes of parts with no use and a net realizable value of zero.
 Factors influencing these adjustments include product life cycles, end of service life plans and volume of enhanced or extended warranty service contracts.
 Estimates of net realizable value involve significant estimates and judgments about the future, and revisions would be required if these factors differ from the Company’s estimates.

 Property and Equipment